JoelGRod/Design-Patterns---Java/README.md

 * Some of the most famous design patterns separated by packages.
 * Java is used as the main language.
 * This project is for educational and quick reference purposes.
-* References: Head First Design Patter - Eric Freeman.
+* References: Head First Design Patterns - Eric Freeman.

 ## Getting Started